 All presentation proposals must be submitted through the ICS US Section website (see link below).

 Only content that has been properly submitted electronically through this website will be considered for inclusion in the program.
-Submission is open to ICS members as well as nonmembers.
+Submission is open to ICS members from anywhere in the world as well as nonmembers.
 We encourage ICS Fellows to share this information with your non-member colleagues.
 Please note that all those submitting a proposal are expected to pay appropriate registration fees if your presentation proposal is accepted.

 Submitted presentations should: be original, contain evidence that information is data-driven and address the latest in clinical surgical applications.
 Proprietary names of drugs and or instrumentation are not allowed, generic names must be used.

-ALL content authors are required to disclose any financial relationship(s) with an ACCME-defined commercial interest ("industry") at the time of submission.
-In addition, you must also disclose your relationship at the time of presentation as well as in your PowerPoint presentation.
+ALL content authors are required to disclose any financial relationship(s) with an ACCME defined commercial interest ("industry") at the time of submission.
+In addition, you must also disclose your relationship (or lack thereof) at the time of presentation as well as in your opening PowerPoint slides.
 According to the Accreditation Council for Continuing Medical Education (ACCME), “A commercial interest is considered any entity producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.”
-Please refer to links on the ICS-US presentation submission page www.ficsonline.org/cfp for a full definition and a list of all exceptions.
-For example, for-profit hospitals, group-practices, government organizations, etc., are not considered ACCME-defined commercial interests.
+Please refer to links below for a full definition and a list of all exceptions.
+For example, for-profit hospitals, group-practices, government organizations, etc., are not considered ACCME defined commercial interests.
 However, surgical device companies and pharmaceutical companies are commercial interests.
 Submissions will NOT be accepted from content authors who are employees or owners of a commercial interest.

 (Click the “Frequently Asked Questions” link to view ICSUS policies for the identification and resolutions of “Conflict of Interest”.
 All planning committee members and faculty (this includes potential faculty through abstract submission) are required to adhere to these policies.
 Those individuals who fail to comply will be removed or excluded from the program.